Park Hyung-sik: 1991–2009: Early life and training

 Park Hyung-sik was born on November 16, 1991, in Giheung District, Yongin, South Korea, as the second of two sons.
 His father is a member of the board of directors at BMW Korea, and his mother is a piano teacher.
 He was named Hyung-sik by a Buddhist monk, as his mother and grandmother are Buddhists.
 Park joined his school's band as a vocalist in middle school.
 They covered popular Korean contemporary artists such as Buzz and Flower.
 During Yongin's Youth Music Contest, his last competition with the band, Park received several business cards from different entertainment agencies and decided to audition with the support of his parents.
 He passed and began his training at the start of high school.
 Park said that he liked singing but struggled with dancing.
 After a year, Park followed his manager and joined Star Empire Entertainment, where he continued to train for two more years.
 Every day, Park attended school in Yongin, commuted by bus to the agency located in Seoul to train, and returned home in the middle of the night.

-As a trainee, Park featured in the music video of the 2009 single "Date" by labelmates Jewelry S and modeled for a school uniform brand.
+As a trainee, Park appeared in the music video for the 2009 single "Date" by labelmates Jewelry S and modeled for a school uniform brand.
 His first appearance as a member of Star Empire's boy group ZE:A was in Mnet's reality television series Star Empire, aired in April 2009.
 The series told the "behind-the-scenes stories" of the entertainment industry, focusing on the lives of the company's staff, managers, and trainees.
 In October 2009, Park appeared in a second Mnet series, Empire Kids Returns, documenting the group's street performances across South Korea staged to prepare for their upcoming debut.